-Methane is a highly inflammable gas.
-In an enclosed space with poor ventilation, it lights up quite easily and the entire landfill site can be on fire in seconds.
-The range of air concentrations at which methane becomes explosive is between 5 to 15% of the total air volume.
+Methane is a highly flammable gas.
+In an enclosed space with poor ventilation, this gas lights up easily and can set the entire landfill site ablaze in seconds.
+Fire can start if the methane concentration is 5 to 15% of the total air volume.

-Dioxin emissions the fires are also hazardous to the environment, not to mention the damaging effects they have on the underground water layer.
+But all danger doesn’t solely lie in methane.
+Dioxin emissions from the fires are also hazardous to the environment, not to mention the damaging effects they have on the underground water layer.

-Although it’s not very common for protective membranes of landfills to rupture, it can be devastating when they do.
-Hazardous chemicals, gases, and toxins seep from landfills, get mixed with soil and groundwater causing soil and water pollution.
+Although it’s not very common for the protective membranes of landfills to rupture, it can be devastating when they do.
+Hazardous chemicals, gases, and toxins seep from landfills and get mixed with soil and groundwater, causing soil and water pollution.

-The infiltrated metals, ammonium, carbons, and other toxins make the soil lose its texture and naturality and kills aquatic flora and fauna.
+The infiltrated metals, ammonium, carbons, and other toxins make the soil lose its texture and naturality and kill aquatic flora and fauna.

 4. Landfills Affect Wildlife

-A study published in Science Advances shows white storks modified/shortened their regular migration and chosen nests in areas close to landfill areas.
-This is not only detrimental but can be fatal for the birds in the long run.
+A study shows white storks modified/shortened their regular migration and chose nests in areas close to landfill areas.
+This is detrimental and can be fatal for the birds in the long run.

 5. Accidents Can Happen

-Rain, spontaneous combustion of gases or materials, or excessive waste accumulation makes landfill sites vulnerable to collapses; the damages are deep and almost irreversible.
-The death toll was 113 when a massive landfill outside Ethiopia’s capital, Addis Ababa collapsed in March 2017.
+Rain, spontaneous combustion of gases or materials, or excessive waste accumulation makes landfill sites vulnerable to collapses.
+When that happens, the damages are deep and almost irreversible.

-About a month later, the Meethotamulla landfill site in Sri Lanka suffered a massive collapse, destroying 140 houses and taking 30 lives.
-In February 2020, two workers lost their lives when the Zaldívar landfill site in Spain collapsed.
+About a month later, the Meethotamulla landfill site in Sri Lanka suffered the same fate, destroying 140 houses and taking 30 lives.
+In February 2020, two workers died when the Zaldívar landfill site in Spain collapsed.

 6. Landfills Affect Human Health

-Short-term exposures ammonia and hydrogen sulfide in the air can cause eye, nose, and throat irritation as well as asthma.
+Short-term exposure to ammonia and hydrogen sulfide in the air can cause eye, nose, and throat irritation and asthma.
 Other reported health complaints include sleeping difficulties, weight loss, and chest pain.

-Methane and carbon dioxide can affect the availability of oxygen to tissues causing coordination issues, fatigue, nausea, vomiting, and unconsciousness.
+Methane and carbon dioxide can affect oxygen availability to tissues, causing coordination issues, fatigue, nausea, vomiting, and unconsciousness.

 Old landfills aren’t dead spaces anymore.
-They are getting a serious makeover into public parks, and wildlife habitats.
+They are getting a serious makeover in public parks and wildlife habitats.